Barney Bear: Plot

 The series begins with the title character, Barney Bear, usually trying to accomplish a task in his series.
 He can be a bit lazy, but not too lazy.
 But he tends to overdo or do his task the wrong way.
 He also has a hard time going to sleep, but when he finally does go to sleep, he is a heavy sleeper.
 Mostly, he doesn't talk, but sometimes, he does.

 At times, he was paired with Benny Burro, a curious donkey who accompanies him on several occasions, but mostly when he's in the west (Benny never spoke, but he did in the comic books).

 Controversy

 Like many animated cartoons from the 1930s to the early 1950s, Barney Bear featured racial stereotypes.
-After explosions, for example, characters with blasted faces would resemble stereotypical blacks, with large lips, bow-tied hair and speaking in black vernacular.
+For example, characters blasted by explosions would instantly wear blackface, with large lips, bow-tied hair and speaking in black vernacular.

 In one particular cartoon, The Little Wise Quacker, when the duck kite hit the electricity cables, and Barney's face turned black because the electricity hit him, he rocked the duckling (also in blackface) and sang "Shortnin' Bread".
 Cartoon Network and Boomerang would usually omit these scenes on re-airings.